MathisWellmann/lfest-rs/README.md

 - Rework some internal components for greater clarity and simplicity

 ### Contributions
-If you find a bug or would like to help out, feel free to create a pull-request.
+If you have time available to contribute to the project, feel free to contact me and maybe we can arrange a mutually benefitial aggreement.

 ### Donations :moneybag: :money_with_wings:
 I you would like to support the development of this crate, feel free to send over a donation: